maldorne/hexagon/docs/install/vm/readme.md

   * In Windows, execute (`Windows Key + r`) the command `cmd`.
   * In Mac OS, open the Terminal App (or use `Cmd + spacebar` and type `Terminal`).
-  * In any kind of Unix/Linux, you know what we are talking about (and maybe you should just use the [normal installation guide](/docs/install/readme.md), not using the virtual machine tutorial).
+  * In any kind of Unix/Linux, you know what we are talking about (and maybe you should just use the basic [installation guide](/docs/install/readme.md), not the virtual machine tutorial).

 ### Installation